 Like most things, it’s good to have a plan here.
 You want to keep short-term and long-term goals in mind for each learner’s learning path and map them out so they stay top of mind.
 Narrow down your expected outcomes for the learner from the blended course.

 Both classroom and online learning need to have set milestones that have to be achieved (your boss will like this because it helps prove ROI).

 - Make online learning complementary to formal learning

 A harmonious relationship is one where the people compliment each other.
 Well—online learning and formal learning—name a better duo, we’ll wait.

 The online portion of blended courses should enhance the effectiveness of classroom learning.
 It serves to repurpose previous training, reinforce previously covered material, and cement the information for more long-term retention.

 Learners like to feel seen, heard, and validated.

 Soliciting feedback from learners helps you stay attuned to their needs, suggestions, and expectations.
-Surveys are a good way to gather feedback, improve employee performance, and they can be collected using forums like Typeform or SurveyMonkey.
-It’s important to give learners the opportunity to shed light on a course’s effectiveness as well as challenges in the classroom that instructional designers may not have taken into account.
+Surveys and assessments are a good way to gather feedback, improve employee performance, and they can be collected using forums like Typeform or SurveyMonkey.
+It’s important to give learners the opportunity to shed light on a training course’s effectiveness as well as challenges in the classroom that instructional designers may not have taken into account.